jamespfennell/jpfennell.com/content/_index.md

-Software developer and mathematician living in Brooklyn, New York City.
+Software developer and mathematician in Brooklyn, New York City.

 ## Software ~~~ General